jaxontn/nestjs-api-framework/API_Fixes_Documentation.md

 - **Strong Typing**: Define interfaces for data structures instead of using `any`; use generics and type assertions judiciously to maintain type safety.
 - **Validate Decorator Usage**: Always check library documentation for correct decorator arguments; use examples from official sources.
 - **Align Entity Types with Database Schema**: Ensure TypeORM entity properties match column definitions, including nullability, to prevent type mismatches.
+- **Follow Naming Conventions**: Use consistent naming for database columns (snake_case) and TypeScript properties (camelCase); always use property names in code.
+- **Handle Relations Carefully**: Use conditional assignments or optional chaining for nullable relations to avoid null assignment errors.
+- **Use Explicit Type Annotations**: Add type hints for variables where TypeScript inference might fail, especially with ORM operations.
+- **Complete Implementation Before Commit**: Ensure all controller methods have corresponding service implementations and all DTOs are properly exported/imported.
+- **Avoid Code Duplication**: Use refactoring tools to detect and eliminate duplicate methods or imports.
+- **Consistent Module Development**: Develop controllers, services, and DTOs together, using scaffolding tools or templates to maintain consistency.

 ## Next Steps: Running the API